flutter/website/src/content/get-started/fundamentals/dart.md

 fetches data from dart.dev,
 decodes the returned json,
 and prints it to the console.
-If you’re confident in your ability to understand this program, feel free to skip to the page.
+If you're confident in your ability to understand this program, feel free to skip to the page.